ethereum-attestation-service/transitive-trust-sdk/README.md

 ## Features

 - Create a directed graph with nodes and weighted edges
-- Compute trust scores between any two nodes in the graph
+- Compute trust scores between nodes in the graph
 - Handle both positive and negative trust weights
 - Efficient implementation using a priority queue for score propagation